 The role of the West

 Since the start of the war in Ukraine.
 The West has been playing a major role in trying to bring an end to the conflict.
 In 2014.
 As Putin’s Russia began to annex parts of Ukraine.
-The United States and European Union began to impose sanctions on Russia.
+The United States and the European Union began to impose sanctions on Russia.
 Both economic and political.
 In addition to this.
 The US and EU have provided both financial and military aid to Ukraine.
 In order to help them resist Russian aggression.

 Despite these efforts, however, Putin’s Russia has not been deterred and continues to maintain its control over the annexed territories.
 It is clear that the West needs to take.
 Further steps to pressure Russia into ending their involvement in the conflict.
 This could include additional economic sanctions or even a stronger military presence in Ukraine.